Jet Lag: The Game: Season 15: Tag Eur It: All Stars

-With a day and a half left in the game, the players resumed the game at Gornergrat, with the two remaining teams competing for second place.
-Chase and Khare's win region became a neutral zone, and the two players were drafted into the other two teams.
-Doyle and McManus were the first to reach Chase and Khare at Gornergrat, and were therefore named as the next runners.
-In turn, Denby and Hendy got first pick of the draft, taking Khare and leaving Doyle and McManus with Chase.
-After train delays caused Denby, Hendy, and Khare to miss catching the runners twice in a row, Doyle, McManus, and Chase ended their run in the village of Mengeringhausen, Germany, while the chasers were in Kassel, both within the runners' win region.
-With no way for Denby, Hendy, and Khare to get to their win region before the end of the game, they declared Doyle and McManus the runners-up.
+With a day and a half remaining, the two other teams competed for second place, with Chase and Khare drafted into the teams.
+Doyle, McManus, and Chase became the next runners, while Denby, Hendy, and Khare chased them.
+After train delays caused the chasers to miss the runners twice, Doyle, McManus, and Chase ended their run in Mengeringhausen, Germany, while the chasers remained in Kassel.
+Unable to reach their win region in time, Denby, Hendy, and Khare conceded, making Doyle and McManus the runners-up.